mhmdagv/interview-task/README.md

 # Automated Testing Framework

 This project is an automated testing framework built using Cucumber, Java, TestNG, and Spring.
-It integrates Selenium WebDriver for browser automation and uses Allure for reporting.
+It integrates Selenium WebDriver for browser automation and uses Extent Reports for reporting.
 The framework reads page elements from a JSON-based Page Object Model (POM) and utilizes dependency injection for the WebDriver.

 ## Features